eNMS-automation/eNMS/docs/source/automation/servicetypes/netconf_ncclient.md

 ![Netconf Dispatch](../../_static/automation/service_types/netconf_dispatch.png)

-- `XML Filter`: XML content to send as a filter to the device.
+- `XML Filter`: Dispatch an RPC command to the device using this XML content as the payload.

 - `Convert XML result to dictionary`: Converts the Netconf xml response to dict using `xml2dict`.